Holiday Home Safety Tips

 Invest in a home security system

 From preventing break-ins while you’re out of town to catching would-be package thieves, the most important step you can take to keep your house safe during the holidays is to arm it with a quality home security system.
 In fact, one study from the University of North Carolina found that 60% of burglars would immediately move on if they saw a house with an alarm system.
 If you don’t know where to start, our step-by-step guide walks you through the major factors to consider when purchasing a system.

 Notify the local police

 It’s always a good idea to tell the police or local neighborhood watch when you’re going to be out of town for the holidays.
-“Some local police departments, particularly in smaller towns, offer programs where the police make routine unscheduled visits to check on your property while you're away,” Grattan Jr. said.
-Even if police don’t catch any suspicious activity, the sight of a police car in the neighborhood is a huge deterrent to criminals.
+“Some local police departments, particularly in smaller towns, offer programs where the police make routine unscheduled visits to check on your property while you’re away,” Grattan Jr. said.
+Even if police don’t catch any suspicious activity, the sight of a police car in the neighborhood can be an effective deterrent to criminals.